chasercodeio/kubernetes-ports-homelab/cobalt/docker/README.md

 Read the docs for more options + environment variables.
 Might be interesting to add Watchtower

 ### UI (just for getting the UI working locally.
 I now have a dockerfile for building it with the compose)
-The UI is seperate from the processing instance and requires the full repo (i think).
-This is how i got it to work

 ```bash
 # git clone from the source
 git clone https://github.com/imputnet/cobalt/tree/main